daniellenguyen/take-home/README.md

 | Add tests | Debt | The test coverage for the app's functionality is lacking, improve coverage on key interactions. |
 | Improve overall UX | Enhancement | Identify areas of interaction within the app that are unpleasant and reduce that friction. |

+## Bugs/UX improvements:
+- Make add shelf button/new shelf added go on top of pile, not bottom.
+- On mobile width, stick record list on top and make it horizontal.
+Vertically center More button.
+- Remove ability to create duplicate shelf names
+- Implement duplicate removal for moving in between shelves

 ## Developing

 In the project directory, you can run: